wasp-lang/wasp/web/docs/tutorial/06-actions.md

 import { ShowForTs, ShowForJs } from '@site/src/components/TsJsHelpers';
 import Collapse from '@site/src/components/Collapse';

-In the previous section, we learned about using Queries to fetch data and only briefly mentioned that Actions can be used to update the database.
-Let's learn more about Actions so we can add and update tasks in the database.
+In the previous section, you learned about using Queries to fetch data.
+Let's now learn about Actions so you can add and update tasks in the database.

-We have to create:
+In this section, you will create:

 1. A Wasp Action that creates a new task.
 2. A React form that calls that Action when the user creates a task.